hantsy/jakartaee8-starter-boilerplate/docs/05prod.md

 ## Put applications to production

-When you published your applications as Docker images on DockerHub,  you can deploy it into any cloud platform, such as OpenShift, Microsoft Azure.
+After you published your applications as Docker images on DockerHub,  you can deploy it into any cloud platform that supports container.
+Today almost all popular cloud platform supports Kubernetes and Docker, such as OpenShift, Microsoft Azure, etc.

-### Local Kubernetes
+### Kubernetes

+There are a few means to get Kubernetes running in your local system, such as Docker Desktop for  Windows/MacOS, minkube, and Minishift(an OpenShift upstream project).

+For Windows user, the simplest approach could be installing a copy of Docker Desktop for Windows.

+#### Docker Desktop for Windows/MacOS

 If you are using Docker Desktop for Windows or Docker Desktop for MacOS, there is no need to install an extra Kubernetes, it ships with a copy of [Kubernetes](https://docs.docker.com/docker-for-windows/#kubernetes).